goodguyry/goodguyry.me/_posts/2015-01-23-multi-tenant-wordpress.md

 ### Intall WordPress

 Be sure to visit your site at <code class="path">mysite.com/wordpress</code> in order to be prompted to start the installation.
-After installation, you shouldn't need to include the <code class="path">wordpress</code> directory in the URL when visiting the Admin Dashboard.
+After installation, you shouldn&rsquo;t need to include the <code class="path">wordpress</code> directory in the URL when visiting the Admin Dashboard.

 ---

 To add more sites:

 - Copy and modify <code class="path">index.php</code>
-- Symlink the core WordPress files to the site's root
+- Symlink the core WordPress files to the site&rsquo;s root
 - Add a <code class="path">wp-content</code> directory
 - Add a config file for the new tenant site
 - Visit <code class="path">your-site/wordpress</code> to install